-The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 3.54% compared to 2.16% in prior year.
-Medicare and prescription drug claims costs and trend rates were updated to reflect recent experience.
+• The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 3.65% compared to 3.54% in prior year. • The trend rates associated with the starting healthcare claims and contribution were updated to reflect recent experience and expected impacts due to the Inflation Reduction Act (IRA) legislation effective in 2025.

-• The actuarial factors used to estimate individual retiree and spouse costs by age and by gender were updated.
+- The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 3.54% compared to 2.16% in prior year. · Medicare and prescription drug claims costs and trend rates were updated to reflect recent - The actuarial factors used to estimate individual retiree and spouse costs by age and by gender were updated.
 The new factors are based on a review of historical claims experience by age, gender, and status (active vs retired) from Segal's claims data warehouse.

-The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 2.16% compared to 2.21% in prior year.
-The demographic assumptions (mortality, turnover, disability and retirement) for the Fire department were updated to be consistent with the Houston Firefighter's Relief and Retirement Fund Actuarial Certification as of July 1, 2020, dated September 16, 2021, completed by Buck Consulting.
+- The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 2.16% compared to 2.21% in prior year. - The demographic assumptions (mortality, turnover, disability and retirement) for the Fire department were updated to be consistent with the Houston Firefighter's Relief and Retirement Fund Actuarial Certification as of July 1, 2020, dated September 16, 2021, completed by Buck Consulting.

-Medical and prescription drug claims costs and trend rates were updated to reflect recent experience.

-The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 2.21 compared to 3.50% in prior year.
-Active participation rates upon retirement were updated to reflect recent experience.

-Life insurance to be fully retiree paid and is no longer being valued.
+- · Medical and prescription drug claims costs and trend rates were updated to reflect recent experience. - The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in discount rate to 2.21 compared to 3.50% in prior year. - Active participation rates upon retirement were updated to reflect recent experience. - Life insurance to be fully retiree paid and is no longer being valued.

-The excise tax regulation was repealed by Congress in December 2019.

-• The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in the discount rate to 3.50% compared to 3.87% in the prior year.

-• Post-Medicare starting costs were adjusted for the actual premiums charged.
-Similar adjustments were made for contribution rates.

-• Prescription drug trend rates were changed to reflect future expectations by extending the number of years until the ultimate trend is reached.
+- The excise tax regulation was repealed by Congress in December 2019. - The basis for the discount rate remained the same (20-year, general obligation, municipal bond index), resulting in a change in the discount rate to 3.50% compared to 3.87% in the prior year. - · Post-Medicare starting costs were adjusted for the actual premiums charged.
+Similar adjustments were made for contribution rates - · Prescription drug trend rates were changed to reflect future expectations by extending the number of years until the ultimate trend is reached.